Scaling Laws Meet Model Architecture: Toward Inference-Efficient LLMs: Additional Results: Loss vs. GQA

-In this section, we analyze the relationship between training loss and GQA while fixing the number of parameters, hidden size, and MLP-to-Attention ratio.
+We analyze the relationship between training loss and GQA while fixing the number of parameters, hidden size, and MLP-to-Attention ratio.
+In order to keep the number of attention parameters fixed, we vary GQA by holding the total number of heads fixed (i.e., total heads = query-heads + KV-heads) and re-allocating this fixed budget between query and key–value heads, producing asymmetric changes in their effective dimensionalities.

 As shown in Figure~\ref{fig:loss_vs_gqa}, unlike hidden size and MLP-to-Attention ratio, the relationship between loss and GQA is highly fluctuating.
+Varying GQA does not adjust model capacity in the coordinated way that changing $d_{\text{model}}$ or $r_{\text{mlp/attn}}$ does, where the dimensions of query, key, and value scale together predictably.
+Specifically, note the following facts when the total number of heads is fixed \begin{itemize} \item Increasing the number of query-heads expands the query projection dimensionality but simultaneously reduces the number of KV-heads, increasing KV sharing and thus reducing KV expressivity. \item Conversely, decreasing query-heads increases KV-head capacity (fewer replicas) but reduces the projection dimensionality of both query and KV. \end{itemize} These opposing effects create a tradeoff, making the relationship between GQA and training loss non-smooth and often highly fluctuating.

+Prior work shows only that query and KV projections can have non-interchangeable roles (e.g., head-importance heterogeneity~\cite{voita2019analyzing}), but provides no monotonic or predictive theory for how reallocating capacity across query versus KV should affect loss.
+Consistent with this, recent open LLMs choose different GQA settings even within a single family: Qwen3 uses GQA = 2 for 0.6B/1.7B, GQA = 4 for 4B/8B, GQA = 5 for 14B, GQA = 8 for 32B and for the 30B-A3B MoE; LLaMA-3/3.1/3.2 likewise use GQA = 4, 8, and 3 across closely related sizes.
+This variation across models of similar architecture shows that GQA is treated as a discrete, model-specific hyperparameter, supporting our decision to tune it via local search rather than integrate it into the continuous scaling law.